-Another benefit of this quick detoxification is that Naltrexone or Vivitrol therapy can be immediately started in order to control cravings and reduce the risk of relapse.
+Another benefit of this quick detoxification is that Naltrexone or Vivitrol therapy can be immediately started to control cravings and reduce the risk of relapse.

 What are the Differences between Rapid Detox Centers?

-Whether you are suffering from an addiction to heroin, Suboxone, Methadone or any other opioid drugs, your brain has been changed chemically, and your body has endured great abuse.
+Whether you are suffering from an addiction to heroin, Suboxone, Methadone, or any other opioid drugs, your brain has been changed chemically, and your body has endured great abuse.
 Stopping to use opiate drugs sends you into a withdrawal, which can be potentially dangerous to your weakened body.
-For this reason, rapid opiate detox centers need to provide a safe environment where a number of medical resources and recourses are immediately available.
-Furthermore, the two-hour detoxification under anesthesia is a comprehensive protocol that includes a pre-treatment phase and an aftercare protocol, and should not be provided alone.
+For this reason, rapid opiate detox centers need to provide a safe environment where several medical resources and recourses are immediately available.
+Furthermore, under anesthesia, the two-hour detoxification is a comprehensive protocol that includes a pre-treatment phase and an aftercare protocol and should not be provided alone.

 Factors to Consider when choosing a Rapid Opiate Detox Program:

 - Is the procedure performed in a full-service accredited hospital where different medical specialists and recourses are available for any medical need?

 - Admission to the hospital at least a day before a rapid detox.
 This allows the necessary time for proper screening, hydration, and adequate understanding of each patient’s medical status and needs.